whizzml/examples/stepwise-regression/readme.md

 The script takes as inputs the dataset to use and some threshold number `d` (zero by default).
-If the performance is not improved by at least `d`, the no new feature is added and the output is returned.
+If the performance is not improved by at least `d`, then no new feature is added and the output is returned.
 For example, if an improvement of 1% is desired, the threshold should be 0.01.
 The output is a list of the selected features, as field identifiers.